 - Daily, use the Tempo time tracking on the Jira board to record the time spent on each task and update each ticket being worked on once finished on it for the day.
 Even just a quick summary or sentence of where you're at with the task is useful to your reviewer.

-- All tasks are split up into epics, and each epic has an "epic owner."
+- All tasks are split up into epics, and each epic has an "epic owner.
+Before

 - The epic owner is responsible for making sure this happens for each story in their epics that must happen in the upcoming sprint.
-For stories that don't have an epic owner, either the tentative assignee (if there is one already) or the person who reported the ticket is responsible for doing this; this is also documented in our Jira bot Crafty's code
+For stories that don't have an epic owner, either the tentative assignee (if there is one already) or the person who reported the ticket is responsible for doing this; this is also documented in our sprint bot, Crafty.

 - Epic owners should also check the Sprints app for the upcoming sprint, ensuring that the tasks the team plans to take on for the upcoming sprint are in line with each client's budget and each epic's budget.